 A distal radial epiphysis injury is a stress injury to the growth plate at the wrist end of the radius bone in the forearm.
 As a result, the blood supply to the area is compromised.

 The epiphysis is the name given to the rounded end of a long bone also sometimes known as the growth plate.
 It is the part of the bone which is still growing in young athletes.

 Injury to the distal radius epiphysis more commonly affects young athletes between the ages of 6 and 10 years old, particularly gymnasts.
 It is usually caused by overuse, although fractures following a fall onto an outstretched arm can also occur.

 Treatment of a distal radial epiphysis Injury

 Strengthening the forearm muscles with specific wrist and hand exercises should be done.
-This will reduce the load and balance of weight bearing on the wrist which is often overextended to compensate for a lack of strength and is thought to be a significant cause of a distal radial epiphysis injury.
+This will reduce the load and balance of weight-bearing on the wrist.
+Often young gymnasts will overextend their wrists to compensate for a lack of strength.
+This is thought to be a significant cause of distal radial epiphysis injury.